Crunchy Asian Ramen Noodle Salad (a.k.a. Basically The Best Potluck Salad EVER)

 And there you have it!
 I’m pretty positive that decades of ramen noodle salad-o-rama has proven that this recipe is here to stay.
 It’s crunchy, it’s sweet, it’s savory, it’s quick, it’s easy, and it will definitely be the hit of a potluck. ;)

-Crunchy Asian Ramen Noodle Salad (Pretty Much The Best Potluck Salad EVER)
+Crunchy Asian Ramen Noodle Salad (a.k.a.
+Basically the Best Potluck Salad EVER)

 (Optional first step: Heat oven to 425 degrees.
 Spread the crumbled ramen noodles and sliced almonds out on a baking sheet, and stir a bit to combine.
 Bake for about 5 minutes, or until the almonds and noodles are slightly toasted and golden.
 Remove baking sheet, and give the mixture a good stir to toss.
 Then return it to the oven and toast for an additional 3 minutes.
 Keep a very close eye on the mixture so that it does not burn.
 Remove and set aside.)